se-lib/se-lib/lib/cost_models/README.md

 # Cost Models

+A suite of open source parametric cost models.

 # Constructive Systems Engineering Cost Model (COSYSMO)

 Use COSYSMO per the following to provide size and cost factor inputs, compute effort and decompose it by activity.